tetracalibers/vscode-manuscript-char-counter/README.md

 ### Exclude YAML Front-matter

-The area enclosed by `---` is counted as zero characters.
+A multi-line area surrounded by `---` at the beginning of the file is counted as zero characters.

-That is, the following example counts as zero characters.
+That is, the following block is counted as zero characters if it is at the beginning of the file.

 ```
 ---